elwazana/CS1XA3/Assign1/README.md

 	* Additional Features will describe any entirely new implented features
 	* General Additional Features are additional features that improve the general quality of the entire script.

+##### Usage
+After running the script (./ProjectAnalyze.sh 'in the root directory'), a prompt "Enter a command: " will appear.
+Listed below are the commands of each feature along with a description of each feature.

 ### Project Analyze Command Features
 1. "state" => Informs you if your local repository is up-to-date with the remote repository [ cite: https://stackoverflow.com/questions/7938723/git-how-to-check-if-a-local-repo-is-up-to-date ]
 2. "changes" => Appends all uncommited changes into a file (changes.log)